ziquanmiao/kubernetes_datadog/README.md

 ## Deploy Things

-Deploy the postgres container (this needs to happen first so the service host/port envs properly load into subsequent containers)
+Deploy the postgres container (this needs to happen first so the service host/port envs properly load into subsequent containers) (@z - on my GKE cluster, built from the standard template, I have to `cd kubernetes_datadog` before running - is that folder loaded automatically?
+Was this because I took your workshop before?
+I'm using a new cluster, so it's not clear to me how this gets folder loaded.
+Regardless, the following commands require the user be in the `kubernetes_datadog` folder)
 ```
 kubectl create -f postgres_deployment.yaml
 ```